Bangladesh Jatiotabadi Chatra Dal

-Bangladesh Jatiotabadi Chatra Dal (বাংলাদেশ জাতীয়তাবাদী ছাত্রদল; abbreviated as JCD), popularly known as Chatra Dal, is a Bangladeshi student organisation affiliated with Bangladesh Nationalist Party (BNP).
-Many of the top BNP leaders and policy-makers today were once closely associated with JCD and developed as student leaders.
+Bangladesh Jatiotabadi Chhatra Dal (বাংলাদেশ জাতীয়তাবাদী ছাত্রদল), commonly known as Chhatra Dal (abbreviated as JCD), is the student wing of the Bangladesh Nationalist Party (BNP).
+It serves as a significant recruiting ground for the party, with many of the current top BNP leaders and policy-makers having started their political careers as student leaders within the organization.

 History and organisation

-After the Bangladesh Nationalist Party was founded by Ziaur Rahman, he realized a strong student organization was needed to cherish future BNP leaders, and established Chatradal on January 1, 1979.
+After the Bangladesh Nationalist Party was founded by Ziaur Rahman, he realized a strong student organization was needed to cherish future BNP leaders; consequently, established Chatradal on January 1, 1979.
 Chatradal has adopted the 19-point programme, based on the mother party BNP's structure and approach.
 Chatradal was one of the vanguard organisations in the pro-democratic mass uprising against military ruler Hussain Muhammad Ershad.

 Bangladesh Jatiotabadi Chatradal is led by a committee, of whom all the members are students.
-Chatradal has 736 member national committee.
-The committee formed in 2016 came under criticism from party activists for including nonstudents and people with criminal cases filed against them; despite Chairperson of BNP Khaleda Zia forbidding it.
+Chatradal has 736 members in the national committee.
+The committee formed in 2016 came under criticism from party activists for including nonstudents and people with criminal cases filed against them; despite former Chairperson of BNP, Khaleda Zia forbidding it.
 It also had members, who were victims of forced disappearances.